fewlinesco/node-web-libraries/packages/migration/README.md

 To use `migration` as a CLI, simply run one of those command, depending on your needs:

 - "migration --migrate path/to/config.json": run the migration process.
+- "migration --dry-run path/to/config.json": run the migration process and rolls it back right away.
 - "migration --create name_of_the_file": create a timestamped migration file in the path set up in `config.json`.

 ### Package